simonseyock/uprocess/README.md

   ```javascript
   // #include "some/file.js"
   ```
   This command takes the text from the specified file (path relative to the parsed file), processes it and the puts it at its own position and continues with next line after the included file.
+Includepaths are relative to the file they are in or if it is inside the text passed to processText it is relative to the given includeDir.

 * define, undefine
   ```javascript
   // #define FLAG
   ```
-  This command adds FLAG to defines, removes the line it is in and continues to parse. #undefine would remove the given name from defines.
+  This command adds FLAG to defines, removes the line it is in and continues to parse. ``#undefine`` would remove the given name from defines.

 * ifdef, ifndef
   ```javascript